 - Watch your Odds increase as they’re Boosted

-- You can do it on one race you select EVERY DAY - Resets at Midnight
+- You can do it on one race you select EVERY DAY – The feature resets at Midnight

 Ladbrokes Racing Bet Types

-- Best of the Best-Dividends are the better of the three primary Australian totes or Top Fluc.
+- Best-Dividends: Dividends are the better of the three primary Australian totes or Top Fluc.
 Some limits on eligible races, time restraints and betting maximum apply.

-- Fixed Price-Punters receive the odds at time of bet placement, regardless of what happens closer to the jump
+- Fixed Price: Punters receive the odds at the time of their bet placement, regardless of what happens closer to the jump.

-- Nom Tote-Punter can select which tote price is used.
+- Nom Tote: Punters can select which tote price is used.

-- Starting Price-The official bookmaker price on a runner, available for certain events.
+- Starting Price: The official bookmaker price on a runner, available only for certain events.

-- Tope Tote-Certain races offer punters the ability to receive the best dividend of the three main totes.
+- Top Tote: Certain races offer punters the ability to receive the best dividend of the three main totes.

-- VIC Tote-Selected events will pay dividends according th the Victorian Tote.
+- VIC Tote: Selected events will pay dividends according to the Victorian Tote.

 Ladbrokes has a variety of racing promotions and free bets, similar to all bookmakers.
 Some of these are ongoing and some are specific to the event.
 One of these, for instance, offers a bet refund if a horse backed to win comes in second in the Magic Millions.